adavarski/k3d-istio-canary-and-blue-green/README.md

  ```

 Gateway file applies a listening policy to the istio ingress-controller whereas virtualservice maps that gateway with the services we would like to destribute the traffic to.

+### CONCLUSION
+In this playground, we discovered together how can we apply a hybrid solution between Canary and Blue/Green deployment with the help of Helm and Istio.

+Here are some sources for further reading:

+Kubernetes Fundamentals on Strive 2 Code
+Canary Deployments on Octopus Deploy
+Istio Docs
+Blue/Green Deployments on O'Reilly
+Using Canary Release Pipelines to Achieve Continuous Testing on Sauce Labs